-During the recent cold spell, we took multiple calls every day from customers experiencing issues with their air conditioning units.
+During the winter months, we take multiple calls from customers experiencing issues with their air conditioning units.

 While it’s true that heavy snow and sub-zero temperatures are not ideal operating conditions, some of the most common problems can be easily avoided.